 - Cut the dough in half across the middle.
 Next cut 1cm (1/2in) strips in the dough.

-- Removing one dough strip at a time, stretch and twist it before placing on a prepared baking tray.
-The dough can be pressed on to the tray and will stick, holding the twist in place.
+- Remove one dough strip at a time, stretch and twist it before placing on a prepared baking tray.
+Press the dough on to the tray to stick, this will hold the twist in place.
 Place eight breadsticks on each tray.

 - Brush each breadstick lightly with egg wash and sprinkle over 1/2 teaspoon of thyme (for each eight breadsticks).
 Also grind black pepper and sprinkle a pinch of sea salt over the tray.